 Practice Reading Expressions

 An easy way to practice reading physical nonverbal signals is to study your own.
 Sit in front of a mirror and try acting out a conversation.
-Notice what your body does when you are expressing something you are happy or sad or anxious about.
+Notice what your body does when you are expressing something you are happy, sad or anxious about.
 See what your face and posture look like when you embody different moods and scenarios.
-Pretend that you are impatient and see how your body movements look in comparison to when you are expressing contentedness.
+Pretend that you are impatient and see how your body movements look in comparison to when you are expressing contentment.

-You can also hone your observation skills through watching people on television and movies.
+You can also improve your observation skills by watching people on television and in movies.
 Drama series that try to realistically portray a range of emotion will give you the opportunity to study how the actors convey the emotions they express in body language and gestures.
 See if you can turn down the volume on a program and still follow the plot through observing physical movements.

 Treating hearing issues helps you stay ahead of the curve.
-Using hearing treatments like hearing aids and assistive devices lets you stay in the loop at work, at home and wherever you go.
+Using hearing aids and assistive devices lets you stay in the loop at work, at home or wherever you go.

 You always want to get the most from your hearing.
 That’s why we are here to help.
-At Hearing Group we’ll help you connect with hearing solutions that work.
-Ready to learn more?
-Contact us today!
+At Hearing Group, we’ll help you connect with hearing solutions that work.
+If this sounds like you and you’re ready to start hearing in meetings contact us today!